Tommahawk65/MS3/TESTING.md

 ## Edit Recipe issue

-Due to the .update() function no longer working in the newer PYmongo versions I had a lot of issues with .update_one().
+Due to the .update() function no longer working in the newer Pymongo versions, I had a lot of issues with .update_one().
 My arrays would delete themselves if the user updated another recipe field.
 For instance, if you wanted to change the cook time, when the update button was clicked all the steps and ingredients were deleted.

 I spent a lot of time trying to solve this issue.
 It turns out I left the {{loop.index}} in the input name which was causing the name to change on each loop.
-This was causing the error.
+It was not the .update_one() method as I thought.

 ## iPhone footer spacing